sara-nl/Open-Benchmarking/README.md

-# benchmarking
+# Open Benchmarking Initiative

-This is the SOIL effort for open and flexible benchmarking effort.
+This is an effort in **SURF Open InnovationLab** for open and flexible benchmarking effort for experimental computing architectures.
+We will be using

+<>